rateeba12/Software-Testing-and-QA_Assignment_1-/README.md

 4- (84,7) Code smell, major. commented out lines of code bloats programs and reduces readability.

-Q4:
-False Positive: SonarQube flags a line of code as having too high of a complexity score when in fact the code is well-structured and easily maintainable.
-This is a false positive because the complexity score does not accurately reflect the quality of the code.

-The complexity score that SonarQube uses to identify complex code is based on a set of rules that can be adjusted to suit specific project requirements.
-For example, a complex method may be flagged as a potential issue, but if the method is well-organized, clearly documented, and performs its intended function effectively, it may not actually be a problem.

-False Negative: SonarQube misses a potential logic error in a line of code that could cause incorrect behavior or results.
-This is a false negative because logic errors can be difficult to detect and can cause serious problems in the code.

-SonarQube relies on static code analysis to identify potential issues, and it may miss logic errors that require dynamic testing to uncover.
-This is because dynamic testing involves executing the code and observing its behavior in real-time, while static analysis examines the code's structure and syntax without actually running it.
 —----------------------------------------------------------------------------------------------------------------------
 Mosaab
 (3, 7),(7, 7),(18, 7),(19,7): unnecessary imports should be removed.